n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram/callback-operations.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Telegram Callback operations
+title: Callback operations
 description: Documentation for the Callback operations in the Telegram node in n8n, a workflow automation platform.
 Includes details to configure all Callback operations.
 contentType: integration
 priority: critical
 ---

-# Chat operations
+# Telegram Callback operations

 Use these operations to respond to callback queries sent from the in-line keyboard or in-line queries.
 Refer to [Telegram](/integrations/builtin/app-nodes/n8n-nodes-base.telegram/) for more information on the Telegram node itself.